MacareuxDigital/md_pdf_extractor/README.md

-# md_pdf_extractor
+# Concrete CMS add-on: Macareux PDF Extractor

-Concrete CMS add-on: Macareux PDF Extractor
+Extract text data from PDF file on upload to file manager, then save it to the file attribute.